Table of Contents

 If you have ever seen the albizia tree (also known as a Mimosa) flower, you will understand why Chinese medicine refers to it as “The Tree of Happiness.”
 Its bright pink and whimsical flowers, speak to the joy this plant brings (seriously, it looks like a tree straight out of a Dr. Suess book).
 Its Chinese name is He Huan Hua, which translates to “happy get-together flower”.

-It is no wonder that Albizia (Alibizia julibrissin) has been a revered Shen tonic for thousands of years.
+It is no wonder that Albizia (Alibizia julibrissin) has been a revered Shen tonic and Chinese herb for heart health for thousands of years.
 In herbal medicine, taste is considered an important aspect of a plant’s medicinal qualities.
 Albizia has a sweet taste, which indicates nourishment.
-Used in TCM and Ayurveda, this herb is known for calming and uplifting the spirit.
+Used in TCM and Ayurveda, this Chinese herb for heart health is known for calming and uplifting the spirit.
 In TCM it is believed that the albizia invigorates the blood and is connected to the heart energy.
 Studies show that it improves blood circulation and that it has anti-oxidant properties.
 It is used for unbalanced emotional states (indicating Shen imbalance), such as depression, anxiety, and irritability.